Individual Moving Range (I-MR) Charts: Automated n=1 Process Monitoring in Python

 ).fillna(False)

-# Rule 4: 8 consecutive points on one side of center
+# Rule 4: 8 consecutive points on one side of the centerline.

 df["rule_4"] = (